 Heat another tsp. of butter on a tawa / griddle and toast the pav halves on both sides.
 Serve the pav bhaji with a dollop of butter on top of it along with the toasted pavs, chopped onion, green chilies and lime wedges.

-Add the ginger-garlic paste, tomato paste and all
+Add the ginger-garlic paste, tomato paste and all the powdered

-the powdered spices mixed with some water.
+spices mixed with some water.

-continue to fry till it is mashed.
+till it is mashed.

 When done, add some butter and mix well.

-Enjoy this delicious dish of pav Bhaji, accompanied with chopped
+Enjoy this delicious dish of pav Bhaji, accompanied with chopped onion,

-onion, chopped coriander leaves, green chilies and a dash of lime.
+chopped coriander leaves, green chilies and a dash of lime.